 I am a fan of the InSinkErator garbage disposal, and they have never disappointed me.
 They are more than you need for garbage disposal.
 To begin with, this is the quietest garbage disposal we have so far.

-With its sound seal technology, there’s barely noise as its working on the food waste.
+With its sound seal technology, there’s barely any noise as it’s working on the food waste.
 What’s more, it’s a powerful item that has a 1HP for the powerful grinding of the food.
 It further uses the dura induction motor.

-Also, it has the stainless-steel components for the grinding process.
-It takes the food through 3 multi-grind stages to ensure it breaks the food down to very tiny pieces.
+Also, it has stainless-steel components for the grinding process.
+It takes the food through 3 multi-grind stages to ensure it breaks the food down into very tiny pieces.
 It further has the jam assist in ensuring you will not experience any form of jamming.